packetalien/dune-builder/ROADMAP.md

-# Dune: Awakening Calculator Tool - Development Roadmap
+# Dune: Awakening - Unified Companion Platform Development Roadmap

 ## 🎯 Executive Summary

-This roadmap outlines the development plan for enhancing our Dune: Awakening Base Build Calculator based on community needs and feature gap analysis.
-The focus is on improving the calculator tool to better serve the community, not modifying the game itself.
+This roadmap outlines the transformation of our Dune: Awakening Base Build Calculator into a comprehensive unified companion platform.
+Based on extensive internet research and community analysis, this roadmap addresses the critical gaps in the current tool ecosystem and positions our platform as the definitive companion for serious Dune: Awakening players and guilds.

 ## 📊 Current State Analysis